 Critics, including some in Congress, say that the situation in Kosovo does not have as large an impact on vital U.S. interests as other issues, particularly the war on terrorism in the wake of the September 11 terrorist attacks on the United States and the war in Iraq.
-They call on European countries to take on the whole burden of the peacekeeping mission.
-Both congressional advocates and opponents of U.S. engagement insist that the Europeans continue to pay the lion's share of reconstruction aid to Kosovo.
-Reflecting international focus on the global antiterrorism campaign and other priorities, there appears to be a strong interest in "finishing the job," including an "exit strategy" for the international civil and military administration of Kosovo, perhaps within the next year or so.
+Reflecting international focus on the global anti-terrorism campaign and other priorities, there appears to be a strong interest in "finishing the job," including an "exit strategy" for the international civil and military administration of Kosovo, perhaps within the next year, as part of the determination of Kosovo's future status.
+However, a residual international civilian and military role, perhaps with a smaller U.S. presence, is likely to stay on for some time after status is determined.